-University Policy 1025: Policy on Harassment, Discrimination, and Sexual Assault defines discrimination as conduct that conditions any element of a person's employment, enrollment as a student, receipt of student financial aid, or participation in university activities on that person's age, color, disability, gender (including pregnancy), gender identity, gender expression, genetic information, national origin, political affiliation, race, religion, sexual orientation, or veteran status, unless otherwise permitted or required by applicable law.
+University Policy 1025: Policy on Harassment, Discrimination, and Sexual Assault defines discrimination as conduct that conditions any element of a person's employment, enrollment as a student, receipt of student financial aid, or participation in university activities on that person's age, color, disability, gender (including pregnancy), gender identity, gender expression, genetic information, national origin, political affiliation, race, religion, sexual orientation, or military status, unless otherwise permitted or required by applicable law.
 Virginia Tech does not otherwise discriminate against employees or applicants who inquire about, discuss, disclose their compensation, or the compensation of other employees or applicants nor on any other basis protected by law.
 Discrimination on the basis of sex in education programs and activities that receive federal funding as set forth in Title IX of the Education Amendments of 1972, as amended, is included in this definition of prohibited discrimination.

 Examples of possible discriminatory behavior include:

 - Deciding not to hire someone because they have or might have a disability

 - Engaging in employment practices that, even unintentionally, disadvantage a gender or ethnicity (i.e. having height restrictions or educational requirements that are not bona fide occupational requirements for a job)

 - Stating that the department needs to attract millennials to the applicant pool because the workforce is aging out.

 - Preventing someone from wearing religious or ethnic dress because it could potentially make other people feel uncomfortable